-Profit commission within these financial statements is charged at a rate of 17.5% for 2018 and subsequent years of account.
+Profit commission within these financial statements is charged at a rate of 1.5% up to £7.5m and 1% thereafter based on the profit on a year of account basis (2017 and 2016 years of account), 17.5% for 2018 year of account.
 Such commission does not become payable until after the appropriate year of account closes normally at 36 months.